gideon-analyzed/HR-Attrition-Analytics-Dashboard/business-requriements.md

 ## 🎯 1.
 Project Overview

-The HR Attrition Analytics Dashboard is an interactive Tableau visualization platform designed to provide data-driven insights into employee attrition patterns, workforce demographics, and retention risk factors across the organization.
+The dashboard is an interactive Tableau visualisation platform designed to provide data-driven insights into employee attrition patterns, workforce demographics and retention risk factors across the organisation.

 ---